wu-zhengdong/ClinicalTools/README.md

 # Overview
-Here are clinical medical machine learning interpretability research tools from ClinicalTools which are designed to cover the entire clinical medical research process, including hypothesis testing, standardization, missing value filling, feature selection, machine learning grid search, ROC, calibration curve, confusion matrix, SHAP interpretability, etc. Papers in those fields can be found in the **Reference**.
+Here are clinical medical machine learning interpretability research tools, ClinicalTools, which are designed to cover the entire clinical medical research process, including hypothesis testing, standardization, missing value filling, feature selection, machine learning grid search, ROC, calibration curve, confusion matrix, SHAP interpretability, etc. Papers in those fields can be found in the **Reference**.
  **Research Display** displays a portion of the results.
 You can find a detailed tutorial on